These homemade peanut butter cookie recipes were always Grandma's favorites. The richer crunchier taste of peanuts was what made her cookies unique.

 And, it wasn't until the late 1920s that recipes for peanut butter cookies began to appear in magazines and cookbooks across the land.

 You'll love the taste of peanut cookies made with today's peanut butter.
-But, they are also delicious when made the old fashioned way using FINELY chopped peanuts.
+But, they are also delicious when made the old fashioned way using rolled or FINELY chopped peanuts.

 So, why not try making your cookies both ways and see which way you prefer?